unchain-tech/UNCHAIN-projects/docs/AVAX-Messenger/ja/section-3/lesson-1_コントラクトに管理者を設けよう.md

       ).to.be.revertedWith("You aren't the owner");
     });

-    it("Should set the right number of pending limits after change", async function () {
+    it('Should set the right number of pending limits after change', async function () {
       const { messenger, numOfPendingLimits } = await loadFixture(
         deployContract
       );